SHUB-8/Bank-of-Anthos-AI-AGENTS-/docs/LOCAL_DEVELOPMENT.md

 # Local Development Setup

-This guide provides instructions for setting up the Bank of Anthos application for local development, including all microservices and the conversational AI agent.
+This guide provides instructions for setting up the Bank of Anthos application for local development, including all core microservices and the AI agent services (`anomaly-sage`, `transaction-sage`, and `ai-meta-db`).

 ## Prerequisites